WowzaMediaSystems/wowza-player-rails/README.md

-# WowzaPlayer
+# Wowza Player

-The Wowza Player in a friendly Rails wrapper
+The Wowza Player in a friendly Rails wrapper.

+You can find out more about Wowza Player and obtain a license [here](https://www.wowza.com/products/player)

 ## Installation